 They hastily come up with a “plan B”: apparently, to flip the order of the shooting and bombing.
 Now they would shoot their way into the school, and try to detonate the bombs manually, before any responding forces can stop them.

-11:19am: Left and Right are seen ascending the concrete steps outside of the school, leading from the commons downstairs to a hallway entrance at the top.
+11:19am: Left and Right are seen ascending the concrete steps outside of the school, leading from the commons downstairs, up to a hallway entrance on the second floor.
 They are wearing their black trench coats, which conceal their guns.
 Around them, groups of students are streaming out of the commons, or lying in the grass, eating lunch in the sun.

 One of the two shouts “Go!
 Go!” — and the team suddenly take out their rifles and sawed-off shotguns, and shoot as many of their classmates as they can.

 The gunmen laugh and hoot as they fire.
 One shouts, “This is what we always wanted to do!”
 The other shouts back, “This is awesome!”

 11:20am: Across town, someone reports a small fire in a field.
 Emergency Services dispatches one engine to put it out; responders find an un-exploded backpack bomb, and some burnt grass around it from the fuse going off.
 The shooters intended this to be “a diversion, to attract the cops,” and buy more time.
 But it doesn’t work.

 11:22am: The security cameras in the commons start recording again.
 As the footage picks back up, students are all turning to look at something out the window.
 They hesitate, looking confused: is it a senior prank?
 A fight?

 Meanwhile, there is another change evident in the camera’s view, after the recording resumes: two of the lunch tables each have large, black duffel bags placed under them.
 Students stand just inches away, oblivious.